-Penal Code sections 195, 196, and 197 PC set forth California’s laws on excusable and justifiable homicide.
-“Homicide” is the act of killing another person and typically leads to criminal charges.
+Penal Code sections 195, 196, and 197 PC set forth California state laws on excusable and justifiable homicide.
+“Homicide” is the act of killing another human being and typically leads to criminal charges.
 These laws, however, hold that homicide is not a crime in certain situations.

 Homicide typically leads to criminal charges such as

 - voluntary manslaughter, under Penal Code 192 PC, and

 - involuntary manslaughter, under Penal Code 192b PC.

 Excusable and justifiable homicide, however, serve as legal defenses to these crimes.
 Both acts do involve a person killing another.
 But the law says that the facts surrounding the homicide excuse that person from criminal liability.

 There are two kinds of excusable homicide under California law.
 These are:

 - homicide in the heat of passion, or homicide by “sudden combat.”